jsguides

 slice()

 Returns a new buffer referencing a portion of the original.
-The returned buffer shares memory with the original:
+The returned buffer shares memory with the original.
+This shared-memory design means modifying the slice also mutates the source buffer, so treat slices as views rather than independent copies.

 const buf = Buffer.from('hello world');